agarnung/ABAsic-music-player/README.md

+__Acoording to [URL](https://developer.spotify.com/documentation/web-playback-sdk/howtos/web-app-player), Web Playback SDK requires Spotify Premium, so we discontinue this branch at the moment__

 Rama para intentar poner a funcionar Spotify en la app.

 - Connect to Spotify to play a playlist given its URL.